 Acknowledgements.
-We thank R. A. Bindschadler, S. Nowicki and others for management of the SeaRISE project.
+We thank Olivier Gagliardini, Tamsin Edwards, and an anonymous referee for their valuable comments to improve the manuscript substantially.
+We thank Robert A. Bindschadler, Sophie Nowicki, and others for management of the SeaRISE project.
 We thank Ralf Greve for support of this study with the SimAnTICS project.
-We thank Satoru Yamaguchi for support for this study with the Grant for Joint Research Program of the Institute of Low

-955 Temperature Science, Hokkaido University.
-This research is supported by MEXT Japan (Japanese Ministry of Education, Culture, Sports, Science and Technology) through the Green Network of Excellence (GRENE) Arctic Climate Change Research Project, and the Program for Risk Information on Climate Change (SOUSEI project).
+We thank Satoru Yamaguchi for support for this study with the Grant for Joint Research Program of the Institute of Low Temperature Science, Hokkaido University.
+This research is supported by MEXT Japan (Japanese Ministry of Education, Culture, Sports, Science and Technology) through the Green Network of Excellence (GRENE) Arctic Climate Change Research Project and by the Program for Risk Information on Climate Change (SOUSEI project).